Gone are the days of a lone genius tapping away in the corner to generate the next big ideas and solutions.

 Refrain from setting too many guidelines, as these can stifle creativity.
 Place an emphasis on creative freedom and valuable workplace collaborations will follow.

-Encourage partnerships across departments
+3. Encourage collaboration across departments

 Working with the same teams day in, day out, can become routine and hence slow the innovation process.